bergesinstitute/graf-method/book-5-unit-1.md

 💂 We use the *pretérito pluscuamperfecto* tense (*había cantado*) to indicate that a first action had already happened when the second action happened.

-*Cuando José llegó al restaurante, yo ya me había ido.*
+*Cuando José llegó al restaurante yo ya me había ido.*
-(I had already left by the time José arrived at the restaurant.)
+(When/by the time José arrived at the restaurant I had already left.)

 # Homework